hackoverride/hackoverride/README.md

 # Hi there, I'm Hackoverride 👋

 Welcome to my GitHub profile!
-I’m a passionate developer with a background in **cloud architecture**, **IoT**, and **machine learning**.
-I love solving complex problems with creative and efficient solutions.
+I love solving complex problems with easy to understand, creative and efficient solutions.

 ```mermaid
   graph TD;